-This is the third post in a new series that explores some of my research and adventures while writing A Feast of Weeds, a post-apocalyptic adventure trilogy.
+This is the third post in a new series that explores some of my research and adventures while writing the Zombies Are Human series.

 I stopped us a lot on that first day to take pictures.
 Even though it was only 50 or so miles to Rio Vista, we didn’t arrive there until the late afternoon.
 Rio Vista is a beautiful delta town with a long history and a growing arts community.